This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 View of Dove Lake and surrounding peaks from a lookout in Cradle Mountain National Park

-5. Large choice of activities for all fitness levels
+5. Activities for all fitness levels

 Boardwalk leading to the base of Cradle Mountain summit

-6. Stunning accommodations
+6. Memorable accommodations

-Additionally, you don’t have to rough it to sleep in Cradle Mountain National Park, as the accommodation options are quite luxurious.
-Who wouldn’t enjoy a comfortable room with a spa* in the middle of nature to recover from walking all day?
+Who wouldn’t enjoy a comfortable room with a spa in the middle of nature to recover from walking all day?
 We could only dream of it!
 I’ve included more accommodation tips below.

 How many days do you need at Cradle Mountain?